Bodelwyddan Castle Hotel, Denbighshire

 Mid Wales

-A wide range of accommodation over three organic farm sites.
+Situated in Bannau Brycheiniog (Brecon Beacons) National Park, a wide range of accommodation over three organic farm sites is offered.
 Clients can choose from American log homes, glamping huts with verandas and a hot tub with views of the river, stone barn conversions, a traditional farm house and a town house.
 Activities and experiences can also be arranged for up to two coach loads.

 Craig Y Nos Castle, Brecon Beacons

 World famous opera singer Adelina Patti owned the castle in 1878 and free historical tours are offered free to clients who stay there.
-Craig y Nos Country Park is on the grounds which offers 40 acres of meadows, lakes and woodland to walk around.
-The castle is well renowned as the most haunted castle in Wales.
+Situated in Bannau Brycheiniog (Brecon Beacons) National Park, the castle is within Craig y Nos Country Park, which offers 40 acres of meadows, lakes and woodland to walk around.
+It is well renowned as the most haunted castle in Wales.
 There is a gym on site along with a hot tub.
 Evening meals are offered on selected dates.
 There is suitable parking for coaches.

 Nannerth Country Holidays, Rhayader